Herbert-Wong25/In-Silico_Modeling_and_Simulation_of__PoC_Diagnostics/README.md

   │     └── Dimensioned_Schematic.png       (Simulation Results)
   ├── /thesis_assets
   │     └── MRes_Imperial_Thesis.pdf
-  ├── requirements.txt                      (Python Environment)
+  ├── requirements.txt
   └── README.md
 ```

 ---

-## 🏆 Key Achievements & Impact
+## 🏆 Key Achievements

-* **Distinction Awarded:** The thesis was recognized for its high technical rigor and potential for real-world diagnostic impact.
+* **Distinction Awarded:** Recognised for high technical rigor and potential for real-world diagnostic impact.
 * **Validation of Automation:** Proved *in silico* that a multi-stage "wash-and-amplify" assay can be reduced to a single-step user action.
-* **Optimized Sensitivity:** Identified specific nanobody-nanoparticle pairings that increase signal output by >30% within the target 10-minute test window.
+* **Material Selection:** Identified Nanobody 59H10 as the optimal binder for PtNC conjugation based on kinetic modelling of all four candidate Nb/mAb reagents.

 ---

 ## ✉️ Contact

-For inquiries regarding In Silico Modeling or Point-of-Care device engineering, contact **Herbert Siu-Ho Wong** at [herbert.wong150@gmail.com].
+For inquiries regarding In Silico Modeling or Point-of-Care device engineering, contact **(Herbert) Siu-Ho Wong** at [herbert.wong150@gmail.com].